BRRRR Strategy: Formula to Buy 5 Rental Properties in 2 Years and Payoff in 7

 - Loans to Business Entity– “As you work with these commercial banks, you can buy properties in your LLCs, you can buy properties in your S Corps, you can buy companies under a trust.”

-Andrew follows the 2-5-7 investment formula: purchase a minimum of 5 properties in 2 years and pay them off in 7 years.
+Andrew follows the 2-5-7 investment formula (which is similar to the BRRRR Strategy): purchase a minimum of 5 properties in 2 years and pay them off in 7 years.

 The three ways Andrew finances his deals on the front-end are partnerships, hard money, or private money loans.
 On the back-end, he refinances the properties with a commercial loan from a small local bank.
 When walking into a bank, Andrew goes directly to the Vice-President and explains his business plan.